mayakraft/Stage/readme.md

 # OpenGL Stage

-3D environment for app building with dramatic control over lighting and camera
+3D environment for mobile app building with dramatic control over lighting and camera

 ``` objective-c
 @class Stage  // dispatch for user-feedback and timing animations